refined-github/refined-github/readme.md

 - Removes annoying hover effect in the repo file browser
 - Removes the comment box toolbar
 - Removes tooltips
+- Copy canonical link to file when [the `y` hotkey](https://help.github.com/articles/getting-permanent-links-to-files/) is used

 And [lots](extension/content.css) [more...](extension/content.js)